bjartek/flow-koinly-export/README.md

 # Flow-Koinly-Export

+NB!
+This does not work anymore after the introduction of flowgraph.
+Will update this to use flowgraph in the future.

 The provided bash script will convert FT transactions from a single account into the [SIMPLE format](https://help.koinly.io/en/articles/3662999-how-to-create-a-custom-csv-file-with-your-data)

 Licensed under MIT.